FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 10.rst

 -  Redo and undo have limited functionality and can be useful.

-4. Start at the beginning of the channel on the left bank looking dowstream.
+4. Start at the beginning of the channel on the left bank looking downstream.
    Click the left mouse button to create a line that runs along the left bank.
    Click the right mouse button to close the polyline and fill the attributes.

-5. The channel runs from east to west so the left bank looking dowstream is on the south side.
+5. The channel runs from east to west so the left bank looking downstream is on the south side.

 .. image:: ../img/Advanced-Workshop/Mod10_002.gif